-- (1) (1)-In extraordinary circumstances wherein members are unable to physically convene for either an Annual General Meeting, Special General Meeting or General Meeting, due to extraordinary security, public health or other circumstances or due to prevailing government orders, the Council may nominate an alternative form of convening that relies upon generally accessible and available technology of the day. - (1)(2) Any member(s) not physically present at a general meeting may be permitted to participate in the meeting by the use of technology that allows that member and the members present at the meeting to clearly and simultaneously communicate with each other. - (32) For the purposes of this Part, a member participating in a general meeting as permitted under subrule (24) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.
+- (1) A member not physically present at a general meeting may be permitted to participate in the meeting by the use of technology that allows that member and the members present at the meeting to clearly and simultaneously communicate with each other. - (2) For the purposes of this Part, a member participating in a general meeting as permitted under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.